 All currently enrolled students are required to read the University's Drug-Free Schools and Communities Amendments Act Statement.
 This statement outlines policy, legal sanctions (federal, state and university), health risks, and assistance programs related to the use of alcohol and/or other drugs on the Austin Peay State University campus.
-The statement is in the STU-DENT HANDBOOK or may be obtained from the Office of the Dean for Student Development.
+The statement is in the STUDENT HANDBOOK or may be obtained from the Student Development Center.